getcarina/getcarina.com/_tutorials/004-nuke-a-container.md

 ---
-If you accidentally launch a container without the `--detach` (`-d`) flag, and the process doesn't respond to `ctrl-c` or `ctrl-d`, you can stop the container by opening a separate terminal and force-quitting the container.
-If you force-quit a container, you remove both the container and the volume associated with it.
+If you accidentally launch a container without the `--detach` (`-d`) flag, and the process doesn't respond to `ctrl-c` or `ctrl-d`, you can stop the container by opening a separate terminal and terminating the container.
+If you terminate a container, you remove both the container and the volume associated with it.

 ```